sdziallas/comp55/docs/labs/12-A-Hash2.md

 [Remember that interfaces](7-Interface.html) allow us to create some objects that are much more flexible.
-In this case we want to create an interface that allows someone to just implement these two methods.
+In this case, we want to create an interface that allows someone to just implement these two methods.
-One where we ask for a string that gives us back a name, and the other which provides us with a ```AudioPlayer``` and a ```GLabel```, and we are asked to play a sound.
+One method will ask for a string that returns a name, and the other will read in an ```AudioPlayer``` and a ```GLabel```, and then play a sound.
 **Remember to use *Ctrl-Shift-O* to organize any imports (like ```GLabel```)**.
-You can commit and push your code, or you can also run tests like we have shown here.
+You can commit and push your code, or you can also run tests as we have shown here.

 ![run junit tests animation](lab12media/media/junittest.gif)